Grief Recovery Specialist, Writer + Blogger

 happy friends flowers in blog by erin moore centered one about absorbing other people's energy

-If you’re reading this, you are likely a fellow empath, sensitive person, introvert, or giver.
-One of the top related questions I get, and that is relevant to these groups, is: Why on earth do I absorb other people’s energy so much?
+If you’re reading this, you are likely a fellow empath, highly sensitive person, introvert, or giver.
+The first thing these groups of human beings often ask me is: Why on earth do I absorb other people’s energy?

 5 Reasons You Absorb Energy From Other People

-There are a whole host of possible reasons you are absorbing energy from other people.
+There are a whole host of possible reasons you are absorbing others’ emotions or energy.
 Let’s go through 5 of the most likely culprits, and how to deal with them.
-You can address these and feel better.
+You can address these and feel better, even amidst a hard time or negative emotions.

 It is possible to have the beautiful compassion that you do, while at the same time not letting energy absorption from others make your daily life debilitating.